The new Okta Privileged Access product was featured in the recent Oktane23 conference. The product became Generally Available on Dec 1 2023.

 The next layer in the figure is the Okta Privileged Access tenant, called a “Team”.
 This is the cloud service for managing privileged access.
 It has it’s own datastore and also a Vault for storing credentials.

-The next layer in the figure is the Okta platform, the Okta Workforce Identity Cloud.
+The next layer in the figure is the Okta platform, the Okta Workforce Identity (OWI).
 The Okta Privileged Access app (team) is represented as an application in Okta like any other SaaS application – it has SSO & provisioning, assigned users, push groups, authentication policies, and is in the OIN catalog.
 OPA will also leverage Universal Directory indirectly – through users and groups associated with the application.
 It will also leverage the System Log (more on this in the next section).

 All of these cloud components are sitting behind the Okta Dashboard.